Aicrete Europe

 The lightweight, load-bearing structure and high compressive strength of AAC also contributes to be the perfect building material in earthquake and hurricane prone regions.

-AAC Composition
+AAC COMPOSITION

 Autoclaved Aerated Concrete consists of the unique combination of Tobermorite 11A molecules and air pores.
 Tobermorite 11A is a molecule that, once created, cannot physically decompose through heat, rot, corrosion or other chemical process and thus is very durable.